Sinai’s Many Miracles and their Purpose

 “When He finished speaking with him on Mount Sinai, He gave Moses the two tablets of the pact, stone tablets…”

 Here, the operative word is “finished.”
 Yes, God finished speaking to Moses, but He did not wish this lesson to be finished.
 This explains why only here God mentioned the tablets “stone” nature.
 God selected stone as a means to encapsulate His commands in an eternal substance.
-His delivery to Moses was finished, but not His eternal lessons for man live on eternally in stone.
+His prophecy to Moses concluded, but His lessons for man live on eternally in stone.

 But the second account of the tablets does not mention stone at all.
 Rather, it highlights the tablets’ miraculous nature.
 Why?
-As Moses was now descending Mt.
-Sinai to the idolatrous Jews, God highlights miracles, in contrast to the imagined deity of the Gold Calf.
+As Moses descended Mt.
+Sinai to the idolatrous Jews, God highlights the tablets’ miracle, in contrast to the imagined deity of the Gold Calf.
 The tablets’ miraculous nature was now relevant to contrast the inanimate Gold Calf and teaches a lesson about what to deify: God alone.

-Sinai’s lesson was now complete: Fire taught that God is not physical, not biological, not of this world, and that He is the source of Torah.
+Sinai’s lessons were now complete: Fire taught that God is not physical, not biological, not of this world, and that He is the source of Torah.
 The miraculous stones and their writing taught what are His commands, and that they were not Moses own inscriptions, but were miraculous writing which only God could have created inside the translucent stones for all to see.
-And lightning, thunder and shofar showed God’s complete control of the world.
+And lightning, thunder and shofar demonstrated God’s complete control of the world.

 God proved His supernatural existence amidst flames, Torah’s commands were validated as divine, and the tablets “testified” as such, earning their title “Tablets of Testimony.”
 And God demonstrated His dominion over heaven and Earth.
 Heaven and Earth were put in service of God imbuing mankind of Torah’s vitality.